July 13. Kazinform's timeline of major events

 EVENTS

-1995 -First President of the Republic of Kazakhstan-Elbasy Nursultan Nazarbayev signs the decree «On the construction of the Independence Monument in Almaty».
-The project of the monument is developed by a group of architects led by Shoty Ualikhanov.
-It is decided to install the 28m tall monument in the Republic Square of the city.
+1992 – The National Security Committee is set up as decreed by then-President of Kazakhstan Nursultan Nazarbayev.

+1995 – The decree by then-President of Kazakhstan Nursultan Nazarbayev to build the Independence Monument in Almaty city is issued.
+The construction project designed by the team led by Shota Ualikhanov was approved.

-2001 – A representative office of Penal Reform International in Central Asia is registered in Almaty.
-The NGO develops and promotes fair, effective and proportionate responses to criminal justice problems worldwide.
+2001 - The Penal Reform International office for Central Asia is registered in Almaty city.

-2009 - The Kazakh Embassy in Hungary chairs the International Festival of the Peoples of the East.
-The Embassy organizes a photo exhibition about Kazakhstan showcasing bright photographs depicting extraordinary nature, political, economic and cultural life of the country.
-The books The Kazakhstan Way, Nursultan Nazarbayev-The Founder of Kazakhstan Model of Interethnic and Confessional Concord, etc. published in the Hungarian language by the Kazakh Embassy are distributed among the guests of the festival.

-2017 -The first military journalists graduate from the Ablai Khan Kazakh University of International Relations and World Languages.
+2009 – The Kazakh Embassy becomes the honorary chair of the International Festival of the People of East in Hungary.

+2020 – The minute of silence in the memory of the Kazakhstanis succumbed to the coronavirus pandemic is held at 12:00am Nur-Sultan time across Kazakhstan.